ImagingDataCommons/idc-wsi-conversion/README.md

 Anatomy and laterality and anatomy modifiers are obtained from the [supplied Sample metadata](http://github.com/ImagingDataCommons/idc-wsi-conversion/blob/main/CCDI_Submission_Template_v1.0.1_DM_v2_Sample_embeddedNLfixed.csv).

+## CCDI-MCI

+The [CCDI-MCI](https://ccdi.cancer.gov/MCI) images were supplied by the submitter via a Google bucket in SVS form.
+The metadata was supplied via a multisheet Excel spreadsheet provided directly by the submitter, from which [pathology file](http://github.com/ImagingDataCommons/idc-wsi-conversion/blob/main/MCI_Metadata_manifest_1-25_updated_Pathology_files_CatchERR20240613_CatchERR20240613_pathology_file.csv), [sample](http://github.com/ImagingDataCommons/idc-wsi-conversion/blob/main/MCI_Metadata_manifest_1-25_updated_Pathology_files_CatchERR20240613_CatchERR20240613_sample.csv), [diagnosis](http://github.com/ImagingDataCommons/idc-wsi-conversion/blob/main/MCI_Metadata_manifest_1-25_updated_Pathology_files_CatchERR20240613_CatchERR20240613_diagnosis.csv) and [participant](http://github.com/ImagingDataCommons/idc-wsi-conversion/blob/main/MCI_Metadata_manifest_1-25_updated_Pathology_files_CatchERR20240613_CatchERR20240613_participant.csv) sheets were extracted.

+For CCDI-MCI SVS images, the ["mcitodcm.sh"](http://github.com/ImagingDataCommons/idc-wsi-conversion/blob/main/mcitodcm.sh) script performs the conversion.

+The identifier of the slide was obtained from the supplied file name.
+Multiple specimens (samples) may be included on a single slide, and both are indexed in the metadata (using the sample_id specified in the pathology-file tab) and the information included as multiple entries in the DICOM specimen description for a single slide.
+Staining is described in the metadata but is always HE.
+Fixation and embedding may be Formalin-Fixed Paraffin-Embedded or using Optimal Cutting Temperature medium (which is described using SCT: 433469005 "Tissue freezing medium".

+Anatomic site information is obtained from the metadata and converted from ICD codes to SCT codes to be consistent with other collections.

+Diagnosis ICDO3 codes are used and their code meaning obtained from a [standard dictionary](http://github.com/ImagingDataCommons/idc-wsi-conversion/blob/main/ICD-O-3.2_final_update09102020.csv), with some manual augmentation in the conversion script.
+This is encoded in AdmittingDiagnosesCodeSequence for want of a more appropriate DICOM attribute for this (see also DICOM CP [2413](https://www.dclunie.com/dicom-status/status.html#CP2413)).

+Offset tables are included for this collection.

 ## GTEx
 The [GTEx](https://doi.org/10.5858/arpa.2023-0467-OA) images were supplied from the [Biospecimen Research Database (BRD)](https://brd.nci.nih.gov/brd/image-search/searchhome) by the submitter via Globus ftp in SVS form.
-The metadata was supplied via a [spreadsheet](http://github.com/ImagingDataCommons/idc-wsi-conversion/blob/main/GTEX_image_meta.final_plus_7_slides.csv) supplied directly by the submitter.
+The metadata was supplied via a spreadsheet](http://github.com/ImagingDataCommons/idc-wsi-conversion/blob/main/GTEX_image_meta.final_plus_7_slides.csv) provided directly by the submitter.

 For GTEx SVS images, the ["gtextodcm.sh"](http://github.com/ImagingDataCommons/idc-wsi-conversion/blob/main/gtextodcm.sh) script performs the conversion.

 The identifier of the specimen (slide) was obtained from the supplied file name and used an index into the metadata table to obtain the case ID, age, gender, tissue type (anatomic location), fixative (usually PAXgene but sometimes frozen) and pathology review comments.
 The comments were included in the Specimen Detailed Description.
 All the staining was HE as described in the paper.

-The suppleid images are 20x.
+The supplied images are 20x.
 Offset tables are included for this collection.

 # Reconversion